 Right.
 And laws that say no fossil fuels?

 I think law saying no to fossil fuels.
 That's what I think.
 The issue is, does it need to be across the board, like what California did?
 I find that interesting, in a good way.
 Does it need to be sector by sector?
 If there was no global warming, I think by 2100, we'd have renewable electricity anyway because once you build it, it's free.
 This is something that has been a shock to everybody that I've talked to.
 That the price per kilowatt hour is coming down to about zero.
 You still have to build the thing and there is some maintenance, but essentially, what you're paying for is the labor power to make it, and continue to make it work.
 I think that transition would happen, we'd figure out how to do it, we'd be at 100% renewables, people would start having electric cars because it's cheaper to use free electricity than it is to pay for gas.
 The shift would happen slowly.

 Without global warming, we will be doing this anyway.
 The question is if we need legislation to make it happen, because we need it to happen faster.

 That's a really interesting way of framing it because that doesn't seem to be the debate.
 The debate seems to be why should we do these things?
 Is global warming real?
 Who cares?
-This is how things function, any alternative seems impossible, new policy that’s ambitious is just wild idealism, etc. etc. But framing this as what is already happening, climate change or not, is really interesting to me.
+This is how things function, any alternative seems impossible, new policy that’s ambitious is wild idealism, etc. etc. But framing this as what is already happening, climate change or not, is really interesting.

 I guess the problem is just like when we lose coal – we should all be super attached to coal.
 But industries change.